We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books

 Damn Good Novel is similar to Save the Cat in that it offers a structure and formula for constructing a novel, but it’s filled with more principles of good writing and examples of excellent storytelling.

 If you haven’t figured out by now, structure and storytelling are critical skills to becoming a successful, or even merely competent, writer.
-The more you can learn about storytelling in all its forms, fiction writing or nonfiction writing, a short story or long, the more tools you have in your writer’s toolbox.
+The more you can learn about storytelling in all its forms, fiction writing or nonfiction writing, a short story or long, the more writing tools you have at our disposal.

 With tens of thousands of new blogs created every day, according to WordPress.com, compelling storytelling is the one proven method of setting your writing apart from the masses.